ebln/psr7-symfony1-adapter/README.md

 // selects the content of $newInstance to be send instead of the most recent instance's one (i.e. $newestInstance)
 $newInstance->preSend();
+// N.b.
+The stream of $newestInstance is still held in memory until $responseAdapter and all copies got destroyed!
+//      This might change in the future when this will be refactored to use WeakMap.

 $sfWebResponse->send();